Collaboration

 Code Review

-Usually, a branch may contains many modification and diverge, you may want to keep it neat and readable.
+Usually, a branch may contain many modifications and diverge.
+You may want to keep it neat and readable.
 So, we can do the following:

 git rebase -i HEAD~<number>

-means merge the specified branch in linearization rather indicate a commit, currently we don’t specify any branch, it meansrebase
+rebasemeans merge the specified branch in linearization rather than indicating a commit; currently we don’t specify any branch, so it meansrebaseitself.-imeans interactiveHEAD~<number>means to include your specified branch range fromHEADto its previous commits until<number>.

 Now git will open editor and show the content of commits.
 Here are verbs you should know: